gavxm/ani-mcp/README.md

 Most AniList integrations mirror the API 1:1. ani-mcp adds an intelligence layer on top:

 - **Taste profiling** - builds a model of your preferences from your completed list
-- **Personalized picks** - "what should I watch next?" based on your taste and mood
+- **Personalized picks** - "what should I watch next?" based on your taste, mood, and seasonal lineup
 - **Compatibility** - compare taste between two users
+- **Sequel alerts** - find sequels airing this season for shows you've finished
+- **Watch order** - franchise chain traversal for long-running series
+- **Session planning** - "I have 90 minutes, what should I watch?" from your current list
 - **Year in review** - your watching/reading stats wrapped up

-Plus the essentials: search, details, trending, seasonal browsing, list management, and community recommendations.
+Plus the essentials: search, details, trending, seasonal browsing, list management, social features, and community recommendations.
 All search and browse tools support pagination for browsing beyond the first page of results.

 ## Install